dmontag23/blockchain-streaming-challenge/README.md

 reporting utility is also kept in its own directory.
 While this project sets up a basic data pipeline, there are many ways in which it can be improved.

+You can view the emails sent by the pipeline on gmail.com.
+To log in, use the username ``dillondatapipeline@gmail.com`` and the password ``Blockchain``.

 # Improvement and Extensions
 ## Improvements
 - Create interfaces for ETL operations: one of the main problems with the project is that it is not very extensible.
 If given more time, I would like to create an interface